rwalworth/hiero-docs/support-and-community/glossary.md

 ***

-The ERC-3643 protocol is an open-source suite of smart contracts that enables the issuance, management, and transfer of permissioned tokens.
-Its built-in decentralized identity framework ensures that only users meeting pre-defined conditions can become token holders, even on permissionless blockchains.
+The ERC-3643 protocol is an open-source suite of smart contracts designed for the issuance, management, and transfer of permissioned tokens.
+It incorporates a decentralized identity framework to ensure that only users meeting pre-defined conditions can hold tokens, even on permissionless blockchains.
 This standard was formalized in the Ethereum Improvement Proposal (EIP) [ERC-3643](https://eips.ethereum.org/EIPS/eip-3643).

 ### ERC-721